In this article:

 In the pack:

 Currently there's no clear way of knowing how much sugar has been added to a food by looking at the label.

-Neither of these labelling elements gives consumers the ability to easily determine what and how much added sugar is in their food.
-With so many terms disguising added sugar and total sugar information sending mixed health messages, it's evident that current labels are failing consumers.
+But neither of these labelling elements helps people to easily determine what and how much added sugar is in their food.
+With so many terms disguising added sugar, and total sugar information sending mixed health messages, it's evident that current labels are failing consumers.

 CHOICE calls for better labelling

 We need clear and meaningful added sugar labelling so that we can follow advice to limit added sugar consumption and maintain a healthy diet.
 There are three main changes we want to see:

 - Show the number of teaspoons of sugar in sugar-sweetened drinks.
 Soft drinks and other sugar-sweetened beverages are the number one contributor to our added sugar intake.
 Some teenagers are consuming 38 teaspoons of added sugar a day, equivalent to the sugar in four cans of Coke.
 Identifying the amount of teaspoons of sugar on these products would clearly indicate just how much sugar they contain.